devsavage/slim-3-demo-app/README.md

 ```bash
 $ composer install
 ```
 This will install all of the required dependencies as well as autoload the other necessary files.
+You will need to update the config file to suit your needs.
+You can find the config file in **config/container.config.php**
+You will also need to create the databases.
+After you setup your database info in the config, you can run the SQL files in the sql folder.
+Once your database is set up, you can register for an account on the site.
+You will manually need to give yourself administrator privilages by using a database manager, such as phpMyAdmin, and updating: **permissions->is_admin** and set it to **1**.

 ## Framework
 Here is a list of most of the packages that make this app work.